 MATH 097 Elementary Algebra II 5 (55/0) This course includes the study of basic and intermediate algebraic operations and concepts, and the structure and use of algebra.
-This includes factoring algebraic expressions, working with rational expressions, systems of equations and applications Prerequisite:one of the following: BBCC math placement exam or successful completion of at least five units in MATH 096 or successful completion of MPC/MATH 095 (will start after Proficiency Exam #2)
+This includes factoring algebraic expressions, working with rational expressions, systems of equations and applications Prerequisite:one of the following: BBCC math placement exam or successful completion of at least five units in MATH 098. (will start after Proficiency Exam #2)

-MATH 098 Intermediate Algebra 5 This course includes the study of intermediate algebraic operations and concepts, and the structure and use of algebra.
-This includes functions, radicals and rational exponents, radical equations, complex numbers, guadratic equations and their applications, and an introduction to exponential and logarithmic functions.
-Prerequisite: Placement or a P grade in MATH 095/096 or Instructor Permission
+MATH 098 Intermediate Algebra I 5 (55/0) This course includes the study of intermediate algebraic operations and concepts, and the structure and use of algebra.
+This includes solving, graphing, and solving applications of linear equations and systems of equations; simplifying, factoring, and solving quadratic functions, introduction to functions and models; and exponential and logarithmic functions along with applications. (formerly Math 095, 096) Prerequisite: MATH 094 or placement.

-MATH 099 Intermediate Algebra 5 (55/0)This course includes the study of systems of equations and applications, functions, radicals and rational exponents, radical equations, complex numbers, quadratic equations and their applications, and an introduction to exponential and logarithmic functions.
-Prerequisite: Placement or a P grade in MATH 095/096 or Instructor Permission (formerly MPC 099)
+MATH 099 Intermediate Algebra II 5 (55/0) This course is designed to prepare students for precalculus and finite math.
+It includes the study of inequalities, applications of systems, rational expressions, functions, radicals, rational exponents, radical equations, complex numbers, quadratic equations and their application.(formerly Math 098) Prerequisite: Math 098 or placement

-MATH& 107 Math in Society 5 (55/0)This course will introduce the non-math/science major to mathematical applications in a variety of disciplines.
-Prerequisite: Appropriate placement in Math 098.
-(F,W,S) SQR MS
+MATH& 107 Math in Society5(55/0)This course will introduce the non-math/science major to mathematical applications in a variety of disciplines.
+Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MATH 098 or placement into MATH 099/107/146.
+(F,W,S)SQRMS

-MATH& 141 Precalculus I 5 (55/0)This course will present the following concepts: college level algebra, introduction to functions and graphing, the graphs and properties of polynomial, rational, radical, exponential and logarithmic functions.
-Perquisite: MATH 098/099 (F,W,S) SQR MS
+MATH& 141 Precalculus I5(55/0)This course will present the following concepts: college level algebra, introduction to functions and graphing, the graphs and properties of polynomial, rational, radical, exponential and logarithmic functions.
+Prerequisite: MATH 099 (F,W,S) SQR MS

-MATH& 142 Precalculus II 5 (55/0)In preparation for calculus this is a comprehensive study of trigonometry, circular functions, right triangle trigonometry, analytical trigonometry.
+MATH& 142 Precalculus II 5 (55/0) In preparation for calculus this is a comprehensive study of trigonometry, circular functions, right triangle trigonometry, analytical trigonometry.
 Sequences, series and induction are also covered.
-Prerequisite: MATH& 141 (S) SQR MS of the calculus.
-It will give the student an appreciation of the calculus and its applications in the real world and will prepare the student for future work in mathematics and the sciences.
-Course includes functions, limits, continuity, derivatives and their applications, and integration and its applications.
-Prerequisite: MATH& 142, or placement, or instructor permission (F) SQR MS
+Prerequisite: MATH& 141 (S) SQR MS

-MATH& 146 Introduction to Statistics 5 (55/0)An introduction to descriptive statistics, probability and its applications, statistical inference and hypothesis testing, predictive statistics, and linear regression.
-Prerequisite: Math 093 with a score of 65% or better on the final exam, Math 098, Math 099, or placement (F,W,S,SU) SQR MS
+MATH& 146 Introduction to Statistics 5 (55/0) An introduction to descriptive statistics, probability and its applications, statistical inference and hypothesis testing, predictive statistics, and linear regression.
+Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MATH 098 or placement into MATH 099/107/146.
+(F,W,S,SU) SQR MS

-147 Finite Mathematics MATH 5 (55/0)This course introduces the student to applications of linear functions in business; applications of matrices to systems of equations, linear programming and optimization, game theory, Markov chains, Leontiff input/output models, etc; introduction to probability and decision analysis.
-Prerequisite: Math 093, 098, 099 or placement SQR MS
+MATH 147 Finite Mathematics 5 (55/0) This course introduces the student to applications of linear functions in business; applications of matrices to systems of equations, linear programming and optimization, game theory, Markov chains, Leontiff input/output models, etc; introduction to probability and decision analysis.
+Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MATH 099.
+SQR MS